guihen01/DockerLibr/README.md

 ![alt text](https://github.com/guihen01/DockerLibr/blob/main/Doc/Capture-method-1.PNG "Logo Title Text 1")

 # DockContList
 .
-Method that returns the detaisl list of containers hosted on your local or remote host server or computer
+Method that returns the detail list of containers hosted on your local or remote host server or computer

 . repository of of the method : ....